donnyyou/torchcv/README.md

 - Mask R-CNN

-## DataSet with TorchCV
+## DataSets with TorchCV
-An example dataset directory tree for training semantic segmentation.
+TorchCV has defined the dataset format of all the tasks which you could check in the subdirs of [datasets](https://github.com/youansheng/torchcv/tree/master/datasets).
+Following is an example dataset directory trees for training semantic segmentation.
 - You could preprocess the open datasets with the scripts in folder [datasets/seg/preprocess](https://github.com/youansheng/torchcv/tree/master/datasets/seg/preprocess)
     ```
     DataSet